The Head Up collar

 Everyone values their independence.
 But motor neurone disease takes it from over 2,000 of us a year in the UK.
 Professor Chris McDermott and his team wanted to transform the lives of their patients by giving them some independence back.

 In 2018, Phillip Brindle, raised his head and looked up.
-With the help of NASA technology he’d finally been given his life back after years of staring at the floor.
+With the help of technology from The National Aeronautics and Space Administration (NASA) he’d finally been given his life back after years of staring at the floor.
 When he was diagnosed with motor neurone disease (MND) three years earlier, Phillip’s head had already begun dropping and the ground was becoming his only view.

 Motor neurons directly and indirectly control our muscles and glands.
 When MND destroys these cells, it destroys our ability to run, walk, or simply look up from the ground.
 Within the first year of diagnosis it kills more than a third of those with the condition.